feslima/metacontrol/docsrc/source/gui/reduced_space_tab.rst

 ..
 IMPORTANT::
-    At this point, you **must** go back to the process simulator (Aspen Plus), and implement the active constraints that were found by the optimizaiton step.
+    At this point, you **must** go back to the process simulator (Aspen Plus), and implement the active constraints that were found by the optimization step.